How to buy the best combination microwave

-A combination microwave offers more cooking flexibility than a basic solo microwave.
-This is because combination microwaves – as the name suggests – combine microwave energy, a grill and convection heating (fanned hot air) so they can heat, roast, crisp and brown in the same way as a large conventional oven.
+Combination microwaves offer more cooking flexibility than a basic microwave.
+They combine microwave energy, a grill and convection heating (fanned hot air) functions so they can heat, roast, crisp and brown in the same way as a conventional oven.

 Combi microwave pros and cons